Skip to content

 Another route firms pursue is hiring a dedicated estate planner or estate attorney to handle this new line of business.
 Firms looking to further grow their firms tend to hire a planner or attorney who has an existing book of business, but eventually adopt tools to help them streamline their estate planning process.

-When to Use Estate Planning Software
+When to Use Estate Planning Software for Advisors

 Financial advisors typically consider adopting software to: